The term MUN is an abbreviation signifying Model United Nations.

 The United Nations Association in Germany (UNA-Germany/DGVN) strives to inform the German public in an impartial and critical manner about the aims, institutions and activities of the United Nations.
 It intends to increase interest in and awareness of current events in foreign and development policy, cultural and world economic policy as well as international relations and developments in general.
 UNA-Germany wants to encourage debate on these topics while simultaneously engaging in critical discussion of German UN policy.

-The PJR e.V., an acronyme for "Political Ring of Youth" is an independent bearer of out-of-classroom education for children and young adults with a focus on civic education.
-Volunteers are provides with the opportunity to play their individual part in taking responsibility for the uprising generation of young members of our society.
+The PJR e.V., an acronym for "Political Ring of Youth" is an independent bearer of out-of-classroom education for children and young adults with a focus on civic education.
+Volunteers are provided with the opportunity to play their individual part in taking responsibility for the uprising generation of young members of our society.
 Our mission aims beyond the edges of party-political lines and ideologies.

 RomeMUN is Europe's largest Model United Nations.
 2000 delegates from around the world come together to discuss topics of global importance.
-The 9th edition from the 24th to the 27th of March 2018 will set its focus on the UN Sustainable Development Goals.
+The 9th edition from the 9th to the 12th of March 2019 will set its focus on the UN Sustainable Development Goals.
 The MUN is embedded in the Rome International Careers Festival.
-This event is organized by Giovani nel Mondo, an italian non-profit organization with the goal of promoting and favouring the interaction between the talent, ambition and brilliance of young people and the world of international opportunities.
+This event is organized by Giovani nel Mondo, an Italian non-profit organization with the goal of promoting and favouring the interaction between the talent, ambition and brilliance of young people and the world of international opportunities.

-Elbe Ariana International Model United Nations will take place in December 2017 in Kabul, Afghanistan.
-The international con-ference will feature 6 committees including classic UN bodies such as the Security Council, and the General Assembly alongside more specific UN bodies such as UN Women.
-The Conference aims at raising awareness of international problem solving structures as well as to bring forward a change in mindsets of the young generation, to support the culture of acceptance and to practice leadership skills to emerge as future strong leaders.
+Elbe Ariana International Model United Nations will take place in December 2019 in Kabul, Afghanistan.
+The international conference will feature 6 committees including classic UN bodies such as the Security Council, and the General Assembly alongside more specific UN bodies such as UN Women.
+The Conference aims at raising awareness of international problem-solving structures as well as to bring forward a change in mindsets of the young generation, to support the culture of acceptance and to practice leadership skills to emerge as future strong leaders.